 In collaboration with Bush Heritage, the TLC is assisting landholders to protect the plants, animals and natural features of the region.

-Supported by partners, the TLC’s proposed project is to establish long-term protection and management of 2,500 hectares of critically endangered lowland native grasslands and associated woodlands.
+This partnership is establishing long-term protection and management of 7,360ha hectares of critically endangered lowland native grasslands and associated woodlands.

 At the time of settlement in the early 1800s the area was a mosaic of woodlands, grasslands and wetlands, maintained by traditional burning regimes of its Aboriginal custodians.
 The open landscape enabled the rapid establishment of sheep grazing estates on native pastures - a form of farming that left the native ecosystems relatively intact.